mndillon/toki-pona-nanpa-linja-n/README.md

 It’s not meant to replace anything—just to offer a tool that fits naturally into the language’s minimal design.

-## Digit Words (0–9)
+## Digit Symbol Words (0–9)
-Each digit uses a distinct, single syllable, CVN form and does not conflict with any Toki Pona words:
+Each digit symbol uses a distinct, single syllable, CVN form and does not conflict with any Toki Pona words:

 ```
-0  non
+"0"  non
-1  wan
+"1"  wan
-2  tun
+"2"  tun
-3  ton
+"3"  ton
-4  pon
+"4"  pon
-5  lun
+"5"  lun
-6  jun
+"6"  jun
-7  pen
+"7"  pen
-8  win
+"8"  win
-9  nen
+"9"  nen

-10 = ten (use wanon, may use ten only if it represents the whole numeric value with no other parts)
 ```

 ---